Changelog

 Authentication

 The GitHub API allows unauthenticated requests but with a low rate limit (60 requests/hour).
-For most projects this is fine, but if you hit rate limits — particularly in CI — set a GitHub token:
+For most projects this is sufficient because the changelog is only fetched once per build.
+If you hit rate limits (particularly in CI environments with many concurrent builds), set a GitHub token:

 Terminal